Waterproof Sealant

 - Good initial grab (for even more grab, use Adiseal Hi-Grab)

-- Gap filler adhesive
+- Gap filler sealant

 - Resists mould